cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 allocate heap in cell4[50 ...
 64];
 ```

-This statement allocates a heap, stored in `cell4`, and uses memory locations 50, 51, 52, ..., 62, and 63 (note the
-exclusive range).
-If you declare more external variables than you have allocated space for, compilation will fail
+This statement allocates a heap, stored in `cell4`, and uses memory locations 50, 51, 52, ..., 62, and 63 (note the exclusive range).
+If you declare more external variables than you have allocated space for, a compilation error will occur.
-with an `OutOfHeapSpaceException`.
 In that case, allocate more space for the heap in your cell, or switch to a
 Memory Bank and allocate more space to your heap.

 Once the heap is allocated, you can use external variables.
-External variables are identified by the `$`
+External variables are identified by the `$` (dollar-sign) prefix:
-(dollar-sign) prefix:

 ```
 allocate heap in cell4[32 ...
 64];